Jeff Manto: Coaching career

 After Manto's playing career ended, he worked as a hitting coach, as well as manager for the Philadelphia Phillies’ Lakewood BlueClaws.
 Was hired as the Pittsburgh Pirates Hitting Coordinator in 2003 and then was named the Pittsburgh Pirates hitting coach in November 2005.
 He was the hitting coach for the Pirates for two seasons from 2006–2007.
-In 2006, Manto phelped guide Freddy Sanchez to the NL Batting Title with a .344 batting average.
-Also, during his time as the Pirates hitting coach, Manto saw the future breakout potential of then Pirate, José Bautista.
+In 2006, Manto helped guide Freddy Sanchez to the National League batting title with a .344 batting average.
+Also during his time as the Pirates hitting coach, Manto saw the future breakout potential of then-Pirate José Bautista.
 According to Keith Olbermann, Manto had said of Bautista, "If we can get him to replicate his swing three days in a row, José Bautista could hit 25 homers a year.
 In fact, I think he could hit 40.
 He is just so easily frustrated when it doesn’t go right that he blames himself and forgets what he's learned.
 Or ignores it.
 But of all these guys I have, if you want one of them who will eventually do something special in this game, I’d pick him.
 I wouldn’t be very surprised."

-On October 31, 2011, Manto was named hitting coach for the Chicago White Sox where he helped guide Adam Dunn to AL Comeback Player of the Year in 2012.
+On October 31, 2011, Manto was named hitting coach for the Chicago White Sox where he helped guide Adam Dunn to an American League Sporting News Comeback Player of the Year Award in 2012.

-He currently serves as the Minor League Hitting Coordinator for the Baltimore Orioles.
+He served as the Minor League Hitting Coordinator for the Baltimore Orioles from 2014 through 2019.

 On April 12, 2021, Manto was announced as the manager of the Trenton Thunder for the inaugural season of the MLB Draft League.